ADMISSIONS & VIP ADMISSIONS

 How many fans can be in a single Photo Op with one ticket?

 For each ticket purchased, you may have two adult fans in the photo.
-In the case of families, you may have two adults plus two children 10 and under.
+In the case of families, you may have two adults plus two children under 16.
 If you would like to have more than two adults, additional ticket purchases may be required.
 I.E. If you would like 3-4 adults, 2 total Photo Op tickets must be purchased and used for that photo.
 If you would like 5-6 adults, 3 total Photo Op tickets must be purchased and used for that photo.

 I purchased Photo Ops online.
 How do I redeem them?